Pierce (film): Release

 Pierce premiered at the 58th Karlovy Vary International Film Festival on 3 July 2024.
 It was selected in Taiwan Transcendent section at the 23rd New York Asian Film Festival and had its North American premiere on 13 July 2024.
 It was showcased at the 2024 Atlantic International Film Festival on 16 September 2024 in Narrative New Waves section, and on 21 September at the Helsinki International Film Festival The film was also invited at the 29th Busan International Film Festival in 'A Window on Asian Cinema' section and was screened on 6 October 2024.
 Later in the same month it was screened at the 19th Rome Film Festival in Free Style section.
 On 9 November it was screened at the Hong Kong Asian Film Festival in 'New Talent Award' section.
 In November, it competed for the Golden Peacock Award at the 55th International Film Festival of India in International competition section and was screened on 25 November.

 The film was theatrically released in Singapore on 7 November 2024.

 Reception

-John Berra reviewing for Screen Daily at Karlovy Vary International Film Festival gave positive review writing, the film is an elegant package with significant art-house appeal...
-Its main strength lies in Low's narratively swift yet psychologically nuanced screenplay, which elevates Pierce into a sophisticated genre film.

-Vladan Petkovic reviewing for Cineuropa praised the director Nelicia Low writing, "In her psychological thriller, Nelicia Low showcases admirable control of cinematic language and storytelling."
+John Berra reviewing for Screen Daily at Karlovy Vary International Film Festival called Pierce a "sophisticated genre piece" through "narratively fleet yet psychologically layered screenplay from [Nelicia] Low".
+Vladan Petkovic of Cineuropa praised Low and wrote that "[i]n her psychological thriller, Nelicia Low showcases admirable control of cinematic language and storytelling."

-Jessica Kiang giving positive review for Variety wrote that the film, like many thrillers, uses some predictable narrative techniques to build suspense.
-However, Pierce is crafted with such finesse that the mechanics are mostly hidden from view.

-John Lui of The Straits Times gave the film 4/5 stars, commending its "complex dynamics of sibling relationships" that utilize fencing as both a "setting and metaphor", and highlighting its shocking third act and emotional depth regarding family trauma.
+Jessica Kiang giving positive review for Variety wrote that although it has "certain obvious narrative mechanics employed to produce the requisite suspense", "Pierce is clad in such elegant filmmaking that we mostly cannot see the gears grind".
+John Lui of The Straits Times gave the film 4/5 stars and commended its "complex dynamics of sibling relationships" that use fencing as both a "setting and metaphor" to "[show] how family, more than anyone else, cut the deepest wounds".